Twenty-one Frequently Asked Questions about the GWSA,

 You can go to the Home Page, then scroll down to “Already a Member”.
 You should be able to find everything there.

 You can increase and decrease the font size by holding down the control key (Ctrl) while tapping on the + or – keys.
 To reset the font to its original size press Ctrl + 0 (that’s a zero!).
+Another way is to hold down the Ctrl key and use the scroll wheel to change the font size temporarily.

 You can have the Sentinel delivered to your address as part of your annual membership fee.
 Please call the GWSA (519-823-1291) for information on the membership fees.
 Additional copies of the Sentinel are available at the Front Desk at a cost of $3.00 each + HST.